-Showy lady’s slipper – Showy lady’s slipper (C. reginae) is another large species, 1-2 feet tall, that grows naturally in bogs, swamps, wet meadows and damp woodlands.
+Showy lady’s slipper – Showy lady’s slipper (C. reginae) is another large species, 1 to 2 feet tall, that grows naturally in bogs, swamps, wet meadows and damp woodlands.
 The white flower is streaked with pink and blooms in late spring/early summer.

-White lady’s slipper – The small, white lady’s slipper (C. candidum) reaches anywhere from 6-12 inches in height.
+White lady’s slipper – The small, white lady’s slipper (C. candidum) reaches anywhere from 6 to 12 inches in height.
 This particular species is considered endangered but may be available from reputable nurseries.